5 tips for applying Road Salts and Safe Paw Ice Melt

 3. Pick the correct size gritting material

-Did you realize that the grain sizes of your road salt affects how fast it starts to work?
-Little grains sink into the slush more rapidly, but do lose their impact more rapidly.
+Did you realize that the grain sizes of your road salt affect how fast it starts to work?
+Little grains sink into the slush more rapidly but do lose their impact more rapidly.
 Coarse grains take longer to see the outcome, however, your driveway will remain free of ice for a longer time.
 You can get the best outcome by utilizing a blend of coarse and fine road salt.

 4. Spread your road salt evenly

 One handful of the salt for one square meter is generally adequate.
 Ensure that you spread the salt equally over the whole surface.
-For larger areas, consider using a spreader for even and affective spreading with minimal effort.
+For larger areas, consider using a spreader for even and effective spreading with minimal effort.

 5. Keep the road salt in dry places

 The road salt absorbs the moisture so it is essential to keep your salt in a dry place.
-If road salts or gritting material get wet it will start to lump and won’t be as affective when it is spread.
+If road salts or gritting material get wet it will start to lump and won’t be as effective when it is spread.